GNU-ES/GNU-Nix-ES/src/WIP-Work-In-Process/ubuntu-18-04-vm-QEMU-nix-cloud-images-disk.qcow2-qcow2/README.md

 ### Install Docker
 ```
 curl -fsSL https://get.docker.com | sudo sh \
-&& sudo usermod -aG docker "$USER" \
+&& sudo usermod --append --groups docker "$USER" \
 && docker --version \
 && sudo reboot
 ```

-TODO: bypass this anoying interative process of input manually things, pretty sure that it is possible to be done.
+TODO: bypass this annoying interative process of input manually things, pretty sure that it is possible to be done.

 ### Test if it works